Britain awards 1.5 billion pound smart meter contract to Telefonica

-Spanish telecoms company Telefonica (TEF.MC) said on Monday one of its British affiliates had won a 1.5 billion pounds ($2.4 billion) contract to provide telecom services over the next 15 years as part of the program.
+Spanish telecoms company Telefonica said on Monday one of its British affiliates had won a 1.5 billion pounds ($2.4 billion) contract to provide telecom services over the next 15 years as part of the programme.

-Earlier this month it awarded Centrica Plc's (CNA.L) British Gas unit, together with technology company Landis+Gyr, a 600 million pound deal to supply most of the 16 million smart meters involved.
+Earlier this month Centrica Plc's British Gas announced a 600 million pound deal with Swiss-based Landis+Gyr to supply most of the 16 million smart meters it will install in homes and businesses.

 Smart meters measure total gas and electricity usage in real time and send the information directly to the utilities company using wireless technology similar to a mobile phone.

-Telefonica has won two of three contracts to provide telecom services for the Department of Energy and Climate Change's Smart Metering Implementation Program (SMIP), the company said.
+Telefonica has won two of three contracts to provide telecom services for the Department of Energy and Climate Change's Smart Metering Implementation Programme (SMIP), the company said.

 (Reporting by Paul Day; Editing by David Holmes)